igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 :::tip
 It is recommended to use `.prepend` API of `reduxInterop.dispatch` effect to create separate Effector events, connected to their Redux action counterparts.

+The same is recommended for `reduxInterop.$state` - it is better to create separate stores via `combine` for "slices" of the Redux state, because it makes gradual migration easier.

-But since `reduxInterop.dispatch` is a normal Effect, you can safely use it like so.
+But since `reduxInterop.dispatch` is a normal Effect and `reduxInterop.$state` is a normal store, you can safely use both of them like so.
 :::

 This model then can be used anywhere in place of classic actions and selectors.